Onboard and settle in

 OITE orientation helps you make the most of your NIH training experience.
 Make it a priority to attend an orientation and learn more about the resources available to you.
 The dates of the next OITE orientations are on the Upcoming Events page.
 Your IC may also have trainee orientation, or require you to check in and meet with you as well, check with your IC training director.

-The OITE provides handbooks for each training group; explore the one that is relevant for you:
+The OITE provides handbooks for each training group that highlight NIH resources and other important information.
+Explore the one that is relevant for you:

 You are required to have health insurance during your time as a trainee.
 NIH provides insurance for eligible trainees through the Foundation for Advanced Education in the Sciences (FAES).
 (Note: if you are in UGSP or are a full-time employee you have different insurance).
 You may opt out of the NIH insurance if you are covered by a different policy, however, you must provide evidence of coverage.

 The OITE hosts listservs to share official information with all postdocs, graduate students, postbacs, and summer interns at NIH.
 Information in these messages will connect you to resources and community.
 The messages will come from a sender entitled ‘List OITE-[your training group].’
-If you are not receiving messages, please fill out this survey.
+If you are not receiving messages, follow the instructions on our OITE listserv page to find and join your group.